HelifeWeb/mattisdalleau.com-admin/README.md

 The DatabaseVMs handling databases backups and storage and is connected to the DatabaseNetwork through the swarm.

-The Worker VM which is connected to the WorkerNetwork to make workers be able to talk to each other...
-Thoses are not supposed to use static data and focus solely on quering the databases for processing and storing info.
+The Worker VM...
+Thoses containers are not supposed to use static data and focus solely on quering the databases for processing and storing info.

 Of course more networks may be used to manage better information